traildb/traildb/doc/docs/index.md

 files are easy to manipulate using standard filesystem tools.
 The easily portable C library has only a few easily available dependencies, making it easily deployable.
 [The API](api) is clean and minimal by design.
-In Devops point of view, it is invaluable to be able to observe various slices of a large data-intensive production system on a laptop, which in the case of TrailDB is a matter of downloading a file.
+In the Devops point of view, it is convenient to be able to observe slices of a large production system just by downloading a file.

 As TrailDB is used as a core building block in large production systems, maintainability, reliability and robustness are of central importance.